What do you want to become?

 I think it’s so important if you’ve already graduated college and aren’t ready to spend another $20,000 a semester or whatever on more education to just make a reel for the type of jobs you want to score.
 Even if you haven’t had anyone pay you ever, there’s a bunch of public domain footage you can use.
 If you really love orchestral music, score a couple things and start to create a reel to get the work you really want to be getting.
 If you watch my reel there’s a lot of vocal and piano stuff because that’s what I want to do.

 Do not stop reading blogs and learning about the industry.
 Go to the conferences.
 I’ve met so many people at SXSW and the ASCAP expo.
-Talk to the panelists afterwards; I’m one of them and I love talking to people.
+Talk to the panelists afterward; I’m one of them and I love talking to people.
 Find a mentor.
 Even if you have to pay for it, pay for it—but don’t stop.”

 Experience & Skills